We all do it. Most of us are guilty of procrastinating. And we all have times when we wish to could stop procrastinating and putting things off.

 Often it is the fear of getting started that keeps us back.

 You might have experienced it for yourself.
 Say you have this mammoth task that you keep on pushing out.
 Then once you finally start, you realize it is not such a big deal after all.
-We make it bigger in our heads than what it should be.
+We make it bigger in our heads than it should be.

 Say this: It’s easier to do what you need to